 - sizes vary between decades and regions, so ignore the label and try it on!

 - dedicate enough time to enjoy the hunt.
 Your ultimate second-hand gem is out there

 - imagine how these new treasures will fit in with pieces in your existing wardrobe

-- if the fabric is fine and the style is great, consider having it resized by a tailor or learning how to fix it yourself
+- if the fabric is in good condition and you like the style, consider having it resized by a tailor or learning how to fix it yourself

 - feel good knowing revived fashion is unique, financially savvy, and environmentally sustainable

 - continue the hunt for second-hand gems at op shops and vintage sellers across Brisbane.

 - help inspire others and share your second-hand finds on social media with #ReviveBNE.